This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is non-diabetic hypoglycemia treated?

 - Treatment will depend on the cause of the hypoglycemia.
-For example, if a medicine you take is causing hypoglycemia, caregivers may change or stop giving you the medicine.
+For example, if a medicine you take is causing hypoglycemia, healthcare providers may change or stop giving you the medicine.
 If hypoglycemia is caused by low hormone levels, you may need to take hormones.

 How can I prevent hypoglycemia?